turbo-src/turbo-src/README.md

 To add your project to your Turbosrc instance, visit your project's Github page and open the Turbosrc Extension.
 You'll see an option to add your project to Turbosrc.
 You'll need to sign in to your Github account to authenticate yourself.

 ## Setting up a Turbosrc Instance
-We've compiled a simple guide for maintainers who want to manage their projects with Turbosrc:
+We've compiled a simple guide forthose that want to manage a Turbosrc instance:

 ### Step 1: Installation
 To begin, set up the Turbosrc directory and clone each service: